gem-pasteur/macsyfinder/doc/source/index.rst

 Welcome to MacSyFinder's documentation!
 =======================================

+A new version of MacSyFinder is available, see :ref:`here for an overview of the novelties<new_v2>`.

 MacSyFinder is a program to model and detect macromolecular systems, genetic pathways... in protein datasets.
 In prokaryotes, these systems have often evolutionarily conserved properties: